Rogue cow on I-70 apprehended near St. Clairsville Mall

 ST. CLAIRSVILLE, OH (WTRF) — There was a cow on the run in St. Clairsville Saturday afternoon!

-Some viewers captured videos of the the rogue bovine on the highway before it was eventually coerced onto a country road near the highway; South Ebbert Road.
+Some viewers captured videos of the the rogue bovine on the interstate before it was eventually coerced onto South Ebbert Road near the interstate.

 St. Clairsville Police Officer Greg Clark tells 7NEWS he first got a call of a loose cow around 1:30 PM.
 He says owners of the cow were transferring it from their trailer to that of a buyer’s trailer near the St. Clairsville Mall area; a halfway meeting point for the seller and the buyer.

 This is when the cow somehow slipped away and charged to the highway.
-From there it was group effort, with the owners and the patrol officers, to capture the beast.
+From there it was group effort, with the owners and the patrol officers, to capture the animal.

 Officer Clark and Officer T.J.
 Stewart arrived and stationed along the road of I-70 near the mall to guard incase the cow wandered back towards traffic.